efduarte/pincello/fs-basic-communication-tutorial.md

 To publish to a topic, you just need to call the `client.publish` function, as in lines 67 and 80. which has two parameters: the topic to publish to and the message.
 For instance, `client.publish("/color", "#FF0000", false, QoS);` would publish the message `"#FF0000"` to the `'/feedback'` topic.

-?> **What is QoS?** It means Quality of Service, which defines the guarantees of delivering a message in MQTT.
+?> **🏅 What is QoS?** It means Quality of Service, which defines the guarantees of delivering a message in MQTT.
 There are 3 QoS levels in MQTT: 0 (at most once), 1 (at least once) and 2 (exactly once).
 QoS 0 means that if the message is lost along the way, like in a packet loss, it will not be delivered.
 QoS 1 means that it will always be delivered at least once, but due to the same problems, it may be delivered more than once (duplicate).
 Lastly, QoS 3 means that the message will be delivered exactly once, at the expense of a longer response time.